Earth Warp

 Earth Warp is a story produced by the BBC as part of their Look and Read programme.
 It originally aired on BBC2 from 11 January to 22 March 1994.
 The story was 10 episodes long and focused heavily on pollution.
 It has been repeated many times since the original broadcast, as recently as 2009.

 Story

 One hundred years ago, Aliens sent a probe to Earth.
 The purpose of this probe was to monitor the pollution levels of the Earth.

 One day the probe surfaces and detects a high pollution level and signals the aliens.
-An alien, named Ollie, comes to investigate the town of Southbeach because of the probe.
+An alien, named Ollie, comes to investigate the town of Southbeach (Worthing) because of the probe.
 The town is also suffering from a mysterious illness found in the children, apparently due to pollutants being pumped into the sea by a local factory.
 The local children befriend Ollie, who informs them that the pollution in Earth's atmosphere is causing things created by his species – like the probe – to malfunction.
 He also informs them that the malfunctioning probe is going to explode.
 This would start a chain reaction that would destroy Southbeach.